Spanning trees of graphs on surfaces and the intensity of loop-erased random walk on planar graphs: The Green's function and its monodromy-derivative

 For any partition $\sigma$ for which $n$ is not in a singleton part, we have $Z^{\bar\G}=-Z/R$ and $Z^{\bar\G}[\sigma]=-Z[\sigma]/R$, so in particular we can compute $Z[\sigma]/Z = Z^{\bar\G}[\sigma]/Z^{\bar\G}$ by working with the Green's function $\Gv^{\bar\G}$ of this modified graph.
 We define $\bar G_{u,v}$ and $\bar G'_{u,v}$ by the expansion

 Then in the limit $\G\to\LL$, we have $\bar G_{u,v} \to -A^{\LL}_{u,v}$.

 It is well-known how to compute the potential kernel on periodic lattices by taking the Fourier coefficients of the characteristic polynomial of the lattice \cite{Spitzer}.
 The potential kernel can also be computed for any ``isoradial'' graph by doing local computations \cite{Kenyon.isoradial}.
-The square, triangular, and hexagonal lattices are both periodic and isoradial, so for these lattices either method can be employed.
+The square, triangular, and honeycomb lattices are both periodic and isoradial, so for these lattices either method can be employed.
+For the squre lattice the potential kernel takes values in $\Q+\frac1{\pi}\Q$, while for the triangular and honeycomb lattices it takes values in $\Q+\frac{\sqrt{3}}{\pi}\Q$.

-We shall make use of the following smoothness result: \begin{lemma}[\cite{Stohr, Kenyon.isoradial}] For points $z=(z_1,z_2)$ far from $(0,0)$, the potential kernel on $\Z^2$ behaves like
+We shall make use of the following smoothness result: \begin{lemma}[\cite{Stohr}] For points $z=(z_1,z_2)$ far from $(0,0)$, the potential kernel on $\Z^2$ behaves like